-The subject site is located along Bardstown Road south of the I-265 interchange, and adjacent to Bates Elementary School and Cedar Creek Baptist Church, and consists of one undeveloped parcel.
-The applicant proposes to rezone the site in order the construct a new 510 square foot coffee shop with drive-through under the 7 Brew brand.
+The subject site is located at the intersection of Outer Loop and Laurel Ridge Road, and consists of four contiguous parcels.
+The applicant proposes to rezone the site in order to construct a new 510 square foot coffee shop with drive-through under the 7 Brew brand.